CalamityAdam/iot/rails/projects/ninety_nine_cats_i/README.md

     chaining more methods onto it later.
   * The `CatRentalRequest` we are trying to validate should not appear in the list of `#overlapping_requests`
+  * The method returns the requests for the current cat.
   * The method should work for both saved and unsaved `CatRentalRequests`
+  * Consider the following cases:
+    * A cat rental request starting on 02/25/17 and ending on 02/27/17.
+    * There is a overlap if another cat rental also starts on the same day (02/25/17).
+    * There is a overlap if another cat rental request starts on the return day (02/27/17).
+    * There is a overlap if another cat rental request starts between the start and end dates (02/26/17).
+  * Hint: Consider the case(s) where requests would *NOT* overlap and then code the negation.

   * Beware of [SQL ternary logic][sql-ternary-logic])
 * Next, write a method `#overlapping_approved_requests`.
 You should be able to use your `#overlapping_requests` method.